Board and Care Homes for Seniors

 How to Choose a Board and Care Location

-Before choosing any location, verify they maintain proper licensing and certification through the state.
-Your state Department of Health can help you to determine if this is the case.
-You can also work with the Department of Social Services to both locate board and care facilities in your state and to learn more about any complaints or concerns at any of these locations.
-Most importantly, visit the location.
-Stop by unexpectedly to see what is happening.
-Gather as much information as you can before you make these decisions.
+Before choosing any location, verify that the sites maintain proper licensing and certification through the state.
+You can check with your Department of Health and Department of Social Services to locate specific board and care facilities near you and to learn more about any complaints or concerns lodged at these locations.